Skip to content

 • One entry point, which is our handler,

-• One operation that includes at least two functions: A _work and a _done,
+• One operation that includes at least two functions: A task function and a completion function,

 • One struct that includes our context.

-Each operation is composed of two primary parts: A _work function that performs the task and a _done function that handles its completion.
+Each operation is composed of two primary parts: A task function that performs the task and a completion function that handles its completion.
 These two parts are inseparable and must always be used together.

 • The handler is the entry point.
-It receives the req and res objects and starts the chain by calling only the first _work using the async() macro.
+It receives the *req and *res objects and starts the chain by calling only the first task function using task().

-• The _work() function performs the actual async task.
-Once it completes, it returns either a success or failure result to the _done using ok() or fail().
+• The task function performs the actual async task.
+Once it completes, it returns either a success or failure result to the completion function using ok() or fail().

 So, the async logic follows this flow: